-We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care.
+- We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care.
 In this situation, you will generally have to pay the full cost when you fill the prescription.
-You can ask us to reimburse you for our share of the cost by submitting a paper claim form.

-• When you travel or are away from the plan's service area

-- If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
+You can ask us to reimburse you for our share of the cost by submitting a paper claim form. - When you travel or are away from the plan's service area - o If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
 When possible, take along all the medication you will need.
-You may be able to order your prescription drugs ahead of time through our network mail order pharmacy service or through a retail network pharmacy. - If you are traveling within the U.S. but outside of the Plan's service area and you become ill or if you lose or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy if you follow all other coverage rules identified within this document and a network pharmacy is not available.
+You may be able to order your prescription drugs ahead of time through our network mail order pharmacy service or through a retail network pharmacy. - o If you are traveling within the U.S. but outside of the plan's service area and you become ill or if you lose or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy if you follow all other coverage rules identified within this document and a network pharmacy is not available.
 In this situation, you generally will have to pay the full cost when you fill the prescription.
 You can ask us to reimburse you for our share of the cost by submitting a paper claim form. - Prior to filling your prescriptions at an out-of-network pharmacy, call Customer Relations to find out if there is a network pharmacy in the area where you are traveling.
 Our pharmacy network is nationwide.
 If there are no network pharmacies in that area, Customer Relations may be able to make arrangements for you to get your prescriptions from an out-of-network pharmacy.

-- Other times you can get your prescription covered if you go to an out-of-network pharmacy - We will cover your prescription at an out-of-network pharmacy if at least one of the following applies: - If you are unable to get a covered drug in a timely manner within our service area because there are no network pharmacies within a reasonable driving distance that provide 24-hour service. - If you are trying to fill a covered prescription drug that is not regularly stocked at an eligible network retail or mail order pharmacy (these drugs include orphan drugs or other specialty pharmaceuticals). - Before you fill your prescription in either of these situations, call Customer Relations to see if there is a network pharmacy in your area where you can fill your prescription.
-If you do go to an out-of-network pharmacy for the reasons listed above, you generally will have to pay the full cost when you fill your prescription.
-You can ask us to reimburse you for our share of the cost by submitting a claim form.
+Other times you can get your prescription covered if you go to an out-of-network pharmacy

+- We will cover your prescription at an out-of-network pharmacy if at least one of the following applies: - o If you are unable to get a covered drug in a timely manner within our service area because there are no network pharmacies within a reasonable driving distance that provide 24-hour service. - o If you are trying to fill a covered prescription drug that is not regularly stocked at an eligible network retail or mail order pharmacy (these drugs include orphan drugs or other specialty pharmaceuticals). - You can ask us to reimburse you the cost by submitting a claim form.